 Welcome to Larry

-courses in astronomy and physics, as well as occasional courses in the
+courses in astronomy and physics for 43 years, as well as occasional courses in the

 history and philosophy of science and science writing.
 My research includes

 observational studies of stellar evolution, including binary stars, exoplanet transits, and supernovae, studies of asteroids,

 and astronomy education.
 I've also traveled to many solar eclipses,

 since 1980, both for pleasure and for research.
 I'm the Principal

 Investigator of Project CLEA, which develops innovative laboratory exercises

 for astronomy classes.
 I'm also an active popular science writer, author of

 three books and many articles, as well as a regular columnist for Natural